Richard0907Liu/Web-Crawler-with-R/readme.txt

 column per field).
 If any columns are not available, please mark them as NA (don’t leave them blank).

-Finally export the file name: BMC Hereditas.
+Finally export the file: BMC Hereditas.

 # Function discription:
 1. title_link(main_page): Find all links in the main page.